Article published on 10 February 2017

 High side panels (from 1m to 1,30m) surround the platforms to ensure smaller children are well protected.
 They are available in three different models: openwork and tubular panels which facilitate the surveillance of children, or full volumes featuring embossed designs to encourage tactile play.

 The modular design of this range is based on numerous connecting elements and on the choice of access and exit elements.
-The flexibility of Kidzy enables it to adapt to a range of environments, budgets and available space.

 - With straight or curved walkways, you can create compact combinations.
 They are fixed or flexible and can represent a play element where balance and self-control are crucial.